 One of Bath's rarest and oldest buildings has been refurbished to bring it back to its historic splendour.

-Now a freehouse serving local, independent ales and ciders, plus a curated selection of beer and wine, The Grapes is a welcoming and quirky space free from sports, gaming machines and televisions.
+Now a freehouse, and recently awarded Best Bar in Bath 2020, The Grapes serves local, independent ales and ciders, plus a curated selection of beer and wine.
+The bar is a welcoming and quirky space, free from sports, gaming machines and televisions.
 On most nights you can find music sessions, bands or a DJ playing.

 The pub is also home to five rooms packed with original features, Pococks Lodgings, if you fancy staying the night in the centre of town.